awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 The party has been sent with a divination rod that points to the magical seals used to identify all members of the Hands of Karn.

 # Mystery Breakdown
 Another party from the same adventurer's guild was sent to the island, and did not return.
 They were murdered by being pushed off a cliff, as was an unidentified Caledonian Naval officer.
-This all appears to be the work of Death's Shade, a vengeful spirit of local legend that appears to have grown active recently.
+This all appears to be the work of Wailing Reaper, a vengeful spirit of local legend that appears to have grown active recently.

 ## Who did it
 Lysandre, the lady who runs a bookstore in town.